 - By the end of the infusion (for me 5 days) the little foam that was left was dark brown. like below where no foam is visible

 - Pour the Coffee Vodka into the french press, swirling the coffee to collect the grounds as you go.

 - Clean the bottle.
-Place the funnel with coffee filter into the clean jar
+Place the funnel with a coffee filter into the clean jar

-- The lower you get on the french press the harder it will be to push.
-Break out you muscles on this one.
+- The lower you get on the French press the harder it will be to push.
+Break out your muscles on this one.

 - Every time you get a bit of fluid above the screen pour it into the filter

-- By the time the plunger is fully depress your coffee grounds should be left dry looking in the french press. this takes time
+- By the time the plunger is fully depressed your coffee grounds should be left dry looking in the French press. this takes time

 - Clean the french press, pour the vodka back into it and repeat the process (it should be much much easier this time)